 We hold these each term, aimed at the parents/caregivers of children likely to start school in the next term or so.
 Please let the office know you are coming.

-The information afternoons are publicised through invitations sent to preschools, in newsletters, and on the website.
+The information seminars are publicised through invitations sent to preschools, in newsletters, and on the website.

 For more detailed information, see Transition to School.